Stop Normalization of Deviation with Normalization of Excellence

 What are the secrets that Rickover applied to achieve excellence?
 They aren’t secret.
 He testified to his methods in front of Congress, and his testimony is available at this link:

-What keeps other industries from adopting the Rickover’s management systems to achieve equally outstanding performance in their industries?
-The systems Rickover used to achieve excellence are outside the experience of most senior executives and applying the management systems REQUIRES focussed persistence from the highest levels of management.
+What keeps other industries from adopting Rickover’s management systems to achieve equally outstanding performance in their industries?
+The systems Rickover used to achieve excellence are outside the experience of most senior executives, and applying the management systems REQUIRES focussed persistence from the highest levels of management.

-To STOP the normalization of deviation, the CEO and Presidents of major corporations would have to insist and promote the Normalization of Excellence that is outlined in Rickover’s testimony to Congress.
+To STOP the normalization of deviation, the CEO and Presidents of major corporations would have to insist on and promote the Normalization of Excellence that is outlined in Rickover’s testimony to Congress.

 Sometimes Rickover’s testimony to Congress may not be clear to someone who has not experienced life in the Nuclear Navy.
 Therefore, I will explain (translate from Nuclear Navy terminology) what Rickover meant and provide readers with examples from my Nuclear Navy career and from other industries.

 Read Part 3: Normalization of Excellence – The Rickover Legacy – Technical Competency